Acne Vulgaris

 Overview

 Acne vulgaris (aka ‘acne’) is a very common disorder of the pilosebaceous follicles (oil glands).
-It results from excess production of sebum which is related to androgen (testosterone) levels.
-It is related with psychological distress (including depression, anxiety, and social phobia).
-Early treatment is associated with better outcomes and reduces the risk of long-term scarring.
-Diagnosis is clinical.
+It results from excess production of sebum, which is related to androgen (testosterone) levels.
+It is associated with psychological distress (including depression, anxiety, and social phobia).
+Early treatment leads to better outcomes and reduces the risk of long-term scarring.
+The diagnosis is clinical.
 It is important to remember that acne can be disfiguring, has a large psychological impact, and has the potential for (avoidable) scarring.
 Cystic acne should be referred to a specialist (dermatologist) to reduce the risk of scarring.

 Lesions seen in acne